TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/css_bundling.md

 ### Installation

-For a new Rails 7 app installation is as simple as a command line argument when creating the app
+For a new Rails 7 app installation is as straightforward as a command line argument when creating the app

 ~~~bash
 rails new myapp --css [tailwind|bootstrap|bulma|postcss|sass]